Profile Pensions: Pensions made clear

 - Protected by the FSCS

-If you’ve decided it’s about time to start planning for your retirement, you may be unsure about where some of your money is or wondering whether you’re making the most out of it.
-Profile Pensions may be able to help.
+If you’ve decided it’s about time to start planning for your retirement, you might realise you’ve lost all of your old pensions pots and whether you’re making the most out of it.
+This is something Profile Pensions believes it can help you out with.

-We’ve looked at how it works, how much it costs and whether it can help you pull off your dream retirement in the countryside or on the beach.
+We’ve looked at how Profile Pensions works, how much it costs and whether it can help you pull off your dream retirement in the countryside or on the beach.

 It’s a digital and telephone-based pension adviser.
 Profile Pensions doesn’t hold any funds, so it isn’t a pension provider, but it will help you track down your pensions, tell you if you’re currently on a good deal and help you switch if you decide to do so.